-Bungie Previews ‘Destiny 2: Warmind’ Changes Like Heroic Strikes With Rotating Modifiers
+Bungie Previews ‘Destiny 2: Warmind’ Changes, Like Heroic Strikes With Rotating Modifiers

 Heroic Strikes

-One of the biggest welcome changes is bringing rotating modifiers to Heroic Strikes in an effort to make them as enjoyable as they were in Destiny 1.
+One of the biggest welcome changes is bringing rotating modifiers to Heroic Strikes in an effort to make them as enjoyable as they were in the original Destiny.
 Bungie is mixing things up a little bit by giving the playlist three modifiers.
 There will be a Burn modifier that rotates weekly combined with an Advantage modifier and Disadvantage modifier that will rotate daily.

 Here is what will be available to start: